 4. You’re Ensuring The Durability Of Your Stuff

-And as an interesting fact, if you manage the right maintenance for your synthetic work brushes, they can literally and easily last for more than decades.
+As an interesting fact, if you manage the right maintenance for your synthetic work brushes, they can literally and easily last for more than decades.

 5. It’s Crucial For The Health

-Since you’re dealing with Polyurethane, which is, of course a chemical and particularly the one containing toxic VOCs, a prolonged exposure is likely to have your health at risk.
+Since you’re dealing with Polyurethane, which is, of course, a chemical and particularly the one containing toxic VOCs, prolonged exposure is likely to put your health at risk.
+This gives rise to the dire requirement for cleaning polyurethane application brushes thoroughly after each and every use.

-How To Clean Water-Based Polyurethane From A Brush
+How To Clean Water-based Polyurethane From A Brush?

 - Running Water